One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Asinara Island

-The small island of Asinara, at the north eastern tip of Sardinia, is all about beautiful beaches, a barren landscape and lots of wildlife make this a special place.
+The small island of Asinara, at the northeastern tip of Sardinia, is all about beautiful beaches.
+A barren landscape and lots of wildlife make this a special place.

-The best way to explore the island is biking or hiking, and if it is too hot for that you can opt to rent an electric golf cart.
-This way you can hit the many beaches and viewpoints which include Cala Sabina, Punta della Scomunica and Cala dei detenuti.
-Make sure to visit the Diramazione Centrale, where the main branch of the prison is located.
-A guided visit will take you to the cells of mafia bosses Riina and Provenzano.
+The best way to explore the island is biking or hiking, and if it is too hot for that, you can opt to rent an electric golf cart.
+This way, you can hit the many beaches and viewpoints, which include Cala Sabina, Punta della Scomunica, and Cala dei detenuti.

 Lecce and Salento